-While most of the free world has abolished the death penalty, many of the states within this country continue to use capital punishment in their criminal justice systems.
+While most of the free world has abolished the death penalty, many of the states within the U.S. continue to use capital punishment in their criminal justice systems.
 In 1972, the United States Supreme Court suspended the imposition of the death penalty, finding it unconstitutional because it was imposed disproportionately on minorities and the poor.
 The ban was brief.
-The Court approved new death penalty statutes in 1976, and government-sponsored killings resumed.
+The Court approved new statutes in 1976, and government-sponsored killings resumed.

 The death penalty debate is a heated one in this country today.
 Many proponents of the death penalty argue that it deters criminals from killing.
 However, research does not support the idea that the possibility of receiving the death penalty deters criminals from committing murder.
 In fact, studies by the Death Penalty Information Center show that murder rates tend to be higher in the South (where the imposition of the death penalty is the highest) compared to the Northeast United States (where the death penalty is less commonly applied).

-The cost of the death penalty is extraordinary.
-California has spent more than $4 billion administering the death penalty since 1978, or more than $300 million per person for each of the 13 people who have been executed since the death penalty was reinstated.
+The cost of capital punishment is extraordinary.
+Since 1978, California has spent more than $4 billion administering the death penalty, or more than $308 million per person for each of the 13 people who have been executed since the death penalty was reinstated.
 Conversely, it costs approximately $200,000 to $300,000 to convict and sentence an individual to life without the possibility of parole.
 If those sentenced to death received life sentences instead, we accomplish the same deterrent effect of the death penalty: criminals remain off the streets for the rest of their lives.
-The money saved could be spent on improving the criminal justice system such as increasing public safety or providing resources to help prevent wrongful convictions.
+The money saved could be spent on improving the criminal justice system, such as increasing public safety or providing resources to help prevent wrongful convictions.